 From November 21-25, 2016 IIAC Founder Peter Sciscioli joined fellow IIAC artist Martín Lanz Landázuri for an Encounter de Laboratorio: Condensación with artists from Colectivo de Arte La Vitrina (Chile), Laboratorio Arte Alameda (Mexico), Movement Research (USA), Performatica (Mexico), PLUS Brazil (Brazil/Germany) and Centro Cultural Segundo Piso (Mexico).

-IIAC Residency Participants Summer 2017
+IIAC Residency Participants Online Summer 2021

 IIAC Residency Participants Summer 2012

 IIAC Residency Participants Summer 2013

 left to right: Ursula Eagly, Guillaumarc Froidevaux, Daniel Han